mmpfeffer/blip/blip/README.md

         ssh -l root 10.0.0.5 who # check tank3

+16. Quoting

+    Quoting may be used to prevent blip from treating certain symbols (such as '{{' or ':=') specially.
+For '{{' and '}}' use '{{{{' or '}}}}', respectively.
+To quote ':=' use ':=='.

-16. Here-Template Variable Group Generators.
+17. Variable Group Generator Templates.

    A template may be defined which can generate a new variable group based on an existing one.
-This is easy to do in a template file using features described above.
-Use template variables to define the resulting variable name, variable value, and the variable group.
+This is possible to do in a template file using features described above.
+First, use template variables to define a group.
+Then expand the group by passing it explicitly to a template which in turn creates a new variable group containing entries for each of original variable group members.
 This is useful, for example, to expand a simple list of values to a more complicated data set.
 Since the resulting group and the original have the same size, they could be passed together to a template which combines the values to output something useful.

    Example:
-        Generate a variable group containing sshpass commands for each host in a list.
+        Generate a new variable group containing sshpass commands for each host in a previously-defined group.

+        {{# Group Generator Template File}}
         sshpass-cmd.tmpl:
              {{sshpass-{{hostname}}-cmd := sshpass -p {{auth}} -t -l root {{!hostname}} := sshpass-group }}

+        {{# Original group }}
         hosts.tmpl:
              {{host1 := 10.0.0.3 := lab22}}
              {{host2 := 10.0.0.4 := lab22}}
              {{host3 := 10.0.0.5 := lab22}}

+        {{# Nested template invocation passing the original a tagging group }}
         main.tmpl:
              {{::sshpass-cmd:: { "auth" : "secret1" } !hostname=lab22}} {{# create variable group 'sshpass-group'}}

-        The result is a new variable group with the same number of entries as the original, but with more detailed structure.
-Recall the requirement to use double-colons to preserve the results.
+        The result is a new variable group but with more detailed structure.
+Note the use of double-colons when invoking :sshpass-cmd: to preserve the results.

-        The same thing can be accomplished using a here-template for sshpass-cmd.
-In this case though, to distinguish between the here-template assignment and the group variable assignment, both of which are ':=', an additional '=' is added for the internal assignment symbols.
-You should be able to spot the two ':==' within the text here:
+        Using quoting, sshpass-cmd may be defined as a here-template rather than in a file:
+        {{# Group Generator Here-Template}}
          {{<sshpass-cmd := {{ ssh-{{hostname}}-cmd :== sshpass -p {{auth}} -t -l root {{!hostname}} :== sshpass-group }} }}

+        ---

-        We can now use the original list and new list in a combined call to a final template which uses the lists to output something.
+        We can now use the original group and the new group as parameters to a template to output something useful:

-        Suppose, for example, we want to render text as input to a menuing tool that takes json output:
+        Suppose, for example, we want to render text as input to a menuing tool that takes json output in the following format:

              { "name" : "NAMETEXT", "title" : "TITLETEXT", "cmd" : "CMDTEXT" }

         where "NAMETEXT" is displayed in a drop down menu, "TITLETEXT" appears in the window opened when the item is selected, and "CMDTEXT" is executed in a shell attached to the opened window.
-The BLIP code reflecting this would be:
+The BLIP template to generate this would be:

              {{<menu-item := { "name": "{{name}}", "title": "{{name}}", "cmd" : "{{!cmd}}" }, }}

              NOTE: 'cmd' is given with an indirection symbol in '<menu-item'.
-That's because the value of 'cmd' will come from the
+That's because the value of 'cmd' will come from a tagging group containing the command list (e.g. 'sshpass-group')
-             'sshpass-group' list of variables containing sshpass commands.

-        Finally, we invoke our group-generator with a list of hostnames to create variable group 'sshpass-group', and invoke the '<menu-item' template with the host list and ssh-pass command list to combine into menu items:
+        Finally, we invoke the '<menu-item' template with the host list and ssh-pass command list to combine into menu items:

-             {{::<sshpass-cmd:: { "auth" : "secret1" } !hostname=lab22}}
              {{:<menu-item: !name=lab22 !cmd=sshpass-group}}

+        Since both groups have the same length (required when passing lists or groups), this results in the following output:

         $ blip main.tmpl